Skip to content

 Alt Directive

 The %alt directive splits a single prompt into multiple variant prompts, each launched as a separate agent.
-Each comma-separated argument replaces the directive span in the output prompt:
+Each branch replaces the directive span in the output prompt.

 Analyze the codebase.

-A single-argument %alt is treated as a with/without split — it produces two prompts: one with the argument text and one with the directive removed entirely:
+A single-branch alt is treated as a with/without split — it produces two prompts: one with the branch text and one with the directive removed entirely:

 Review this module.